Tears, defiance and new tanks in Ukraine for war anniversary - KESQ

 But peace is nowhere in sight.
 China on Friday called for a cease-fire — an idea Ukraine has previously rejected for fear that a pause would allow Russia to regroup militarily after bruising battlefield setbacks.
 A top aide to Zelenskyy, Mykhailo Podolyak, said China’s proposals, if implemented, would freeze the war and lead to Ukraine’s defeat.

-A 12-point paper issued by China’s Foreign Ministry also urged an end to sanctions that aim to squeeze Russia’s economy.
+A 12-point paper issued by China’s Foreign Ministry also urged an end to sanctions that were intended to squeeze Russia’s economy.

 That suggestion also looks like a non-starter, given that Western nations are working to further tighten the sanctions noose, not loosen it.
 The U.K. government imposed more sanctions Friday on firms supplying military equipment to Moscow and said it would bar exports to Russia of aircraft parts and other components.

+“Ukraine is entering a new period, with a new task — to win,” Ukrainian Defense Minister Oleksiy Reznikov said on Facebook.

+“It will not be easy.
+But we will manage,” he said.
+“There is rage and a desire to avenge the fallen.”

 Ukraine is readying another military push to roll back Russian forces with the help of weaponry that has poured in from the West.
-NATO member Poland said Friday that it had delivered four advanced Leopard 2A4 tanks, making it the first country to hand the German-made armor to Ukraine.
+NATO member Poland said Friday that it had delivered four advanced Leopard 2A4 tanks, making it the first country to hand the German-made tanks over to Ukraine.

 The prime minister of Poland said on a visit to Kyiv that more Leopards are coming.
 Poland’s defense minister said contributions from other countries would help form Ukraine’s first Leopard battalion of 31 tanks.

-“Ukraine is entering a new period, with a new task — to win,” Ukrainian Defense Minister Oleksiy Reznikov said.

-“It will not be easy.
-But we will manage,” he added.
-“There is rage and a desire to avenge the fallen.”

-Air raid alarms didn’t sound overnight in Kyiv, alleviating concerns that Russia might unleash another barrage of missiles to pile yet more sadness on Ukraine on the anniversary.
+Air raid alarms didn’t sound overnight in Kyiv and the morning started quietly, allaying concerns that Russia might unleash another barrage of missiles to pile yet more sadness on Ukraine on the anniversary.

 Still, the government recommended that schools move classes online, and office employees were asked to work from home.
 And even as they rode Kyiv’s subway to work, bought coffee and got busy, Ukrainians were unavoidably haunted by thoughts of loss and memories of when missiles struck, troops rolled across Ukraine’s borders and a refugee exodus began a year ago.